-The amount of points an applicant/project receives on Part B is not impacted by the number of "Potential safety hazards" and "Countermeasures" documented in the application.
+The number of points an applicant/project receives on Part B is not impacted by the number of "Potential safety hazards" and "Countermeasures" documented in the application.

 - Applications only documenting one "Potential safety hazard" / "Countermeasure" have the potential of receiving full points as long as they can fully meet the scoring criteria and demonstrate that implementing only one countermeasure is appropriate to fully address the existing hazards. - Applications documenting numerous "Potential safety hazards" / "Countermeasures" should not automatically receive additional or full points.
-It is up to the applicant to demonstrate that each safety hazard is relevant to the non-motorized users in the project limits and that each countermeasure being funded by the project is necessary to mitigate the potential for future crashes.

-• Projects that appear to include elements/costs with few or no safety benefits should not receive as many points as projects with highly effective & efficient use of limited funding.
+It is up to the applicant to demonstrate that each safety hazard is relevant to the non-motorized users in the project limits and that each countermeasure being funded by the project is necessary to mitigate the potential for future crashes. - Projects that appear to include elements/costs with few or no safety benefits should not receive as many points as projects with highly effective and efficient use of limited funding.

-- Evaluate the level to which the applicant demonstrated that they analyzed the past crash/safety data trends and appropriately selected safety countermeasure(s) with proven track record(s) for addressing the past trends. - Safety countermeasures can include both on-road improvements, as well as separated paths and trails. - Evaluate the level to which the applicant demonstrated that each proposed safety countermeasure(s) is appropriate to mitigate the potential for future non-motorized crashes in the area of the project.
+- Evaluate the level to which the applicant demonstrated that they analyzed the past crash/safety data trends and appropriately selected safety countermeasure(s) with proven track record(s) for addressing the past trends. - Safety countermeasures can include both on-road improvements, as well as separated paths and trails. - Evaluate the level to which the applicant demonstrated that each proposed safety countermeasure(s) is appropriate to mitigate the potential for future non-motorized crashes in the area of the project. - For projects proposing new or improved bikeways, evaluators should evaluate the extent to which the applicant evaluated and selected appropriate bikeway types given the context of the project and any constraints the applicant faced.
+This can include but is not limited to: